Imago

 — SNY (@SNYtv) April 8, 2026

-But once Martinez got out of the Astros clubhouse, he looked like a different player.
+Once Martinez got out of the Astros clubhouse, he looked like a different player.
 After the Astros run, Martinez batted with an average of .288, hit 307 homers, and made 6 All-Star Appearances.

 Even in the last year of his career with the Mets in 2024, when he signed a one-year, $12 million contract, Martinez had a stat line better than he had with the Astros.
-He finished with 16 homers and an average of .235.
-And the Mets saw his value because they know how a toxic clubhouse can ruin a season.

-In 2025, the Mets failed to make the postseason, despite a payroll of over $340 million, and most of it was due to the friction in the clubhouse.
+In 2025, the Mets failed to make the postseason, despite a payroll of over $340 million, and most of it was due to the reported friction in the clubhouse.
 There was a major clash between Francisco Lindor and Jeff McNeil, and Lindor also apparently did not see eye-to-eye with Juan Soto.

 With the Mets looking to integrate younger players like Nolan McLean and Carson Benge into the team, it will be very important that things are smooth and do not cause the same problems that Martinez faced with the Astros.

-JD Martinez shares his view on the 2026 Mets team
+J.D.
+Martinez shares his view on the 2026 Mets team

 Martinez was the DH for the Mets when they made it to the NLCS in 2024.
 However, they lost in six games to the Los Angeles Dodgers.
-With Martinez returning as a Special Assistant in 2026, he said, “This could be fun,” to the reporters.

 He also added, “I like what they are doing here,” and praised the clubhouse and the front office for providing stability and keeping things in check.

-But the 2026 squad has none of them.
-The new Mets squad has a core of Soto, Bichette, Semien, Polanco, and Robert Jr., with the likes of Francisco Lindor and Francisco Alvarez.
-Martinez said, “Bo, Marcus, and Juan are big bats,” highlighting the power they hold.
+The new Mets squad has a core of Juan Soto, Bo Bichette, Marcus Semien, Jorge Polanco, and Luis Robert Jr., with the likes of Francisco Lindor and Francisco Alvarez.
+But Martinez has his faith in them.

 Written by